owenduffy/qsrf/README.md

-# QSRF - quiet sun radio flux
+# QSRF - quiet Sun radio flux
-Quiet sun radio noise is often used for measurements of radio receiving systems.
-The radio flux from the quiet sun is a known signal in that it is measured and reported at observatories around the earth, and therefore provides a basis of assessment of radio receiving systems.
+Quiet Sun radio noise is often used for measurements of radio receiving systems.
+The radio flux from the quiet Sun is a known signal in that it is measured and reported at observatories around the earth, and therefore provides a basis of assessment of radio receiving systems.

 ![chart](qsrf01.gif)